 Eric visited the group of Justin Gooding at the University of New South Wales in Sydney, Australia, where he gave a seminar in the school of chemistry.

-Eric visited James Cook University in Townsville where he met Yang
+Eric visited James Cook University in Townsville where he met Yang Liu.

 Eric visited Nanjing University where he was hosted by Dechen Jiang and gave a seminar in the school of chemistry.
 He also met Yu Qin, Xiaojiang Xie, Jiawang Ding and Tingting Han as part of a sensor symposium at Eaglenos.